cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

 1. Travel to http://www.opscode.com
 2. Click "Get Chef" button in upper right-hand corner of page and choose the "Hosted Chef" option
 3. While looking at the sign-up page, don’t sign up just yet!
-  a.
-On the right hand side, click the link that says "Start with the Chef-client and server installation"
+  *	On the right hand side, click the link that says "Start with the Chef-client and server installation"
-  b.
-Choose Ubuntu for OS, your specified version, and the "x86_64" architecture
+  *	Choose Ubuntu for OS, your specified version, and the "x86_64" architecture
-  c.
-When prompted choose the Chef version "11.6.2-1"
+  *	When prompted choose the Chef version "11.6.2-1"
 4. In looking at the "Quick Install Instructions" after opening the terminal:
-  a.
-Login to sudo using the command ``$ su`` and insert your password
+  *	Login to sudo using the command ``$ su`` and insert your password
-  b.
-Copy & paste the command given in "Quick Install Instructions" (you may have to type the prompt)
+  *	Copy & paste the command given in "Quick Install Instructions" (you may have to type the prompt)
-  c.
-Click Enter and the installation process should begin
+  *	Click Enter and the installation process should begin
-  d.
-Process will be complete when terminal reads "Thank you for installing Chef!"
+  *	Process will be complete when terminal reads "Thank you for installing Chef!"

 *You have just installed Chef, the Ruby language, knife (command line tool for admin), chef-client (Client application), ohai (system profiler), and many more*